Overseas fertility treatment – is it the right choice for you?

 As with UK treatment there are things that need to be organised before your European treatment can begin - such as blood work, tests, flights and accommodation - but therein is the reason we set up Your IVF abroad - to help get all the fiddly bits done so clients can focus on the important baby making part!

-Due to us both having health issues that would make using my own eggs and Adam’s sperm almost impossible, we ended up opting for treatment involving a donor embryo.
+Due to us both having fertility issues that would make using my own eggs and Adam’s sperm almost impossible, we ended up opting for treatment involving a donor embryo.

-Anonymity was key for us in ensuring we could all move forward as the perfect little family unit that we now are.
-Another crucial factor was speed – treatment with donor embryo’s in the UK is even more expensive and the waiting lists can be long.
+A crucial factor for us was speed and cost – treatment with donor embryo’s in the UK is very expensive and the waiting lists can be long.

-So for those of you who might be looking at fertility treatment such as IVF with own egg and sperm, or donor egg and sperm or embryo adoption, it’s worth knowing that European clinics do not have the frustrating and unbearably long waiting lists that you’ll find in the UK and you can usually start treatment as quickly as your next cycle.
+So for those of you who might be looking at fertility treatment such as IVF with own egg and sperm, or donor eggs, it’s worth knowing that most European clinics do not have the frustrating and unbearably long waiting lists that you’ll find in the UK and you can usually start treatment pretty quickly.

-Take Spain for example, which is now widely recognised as Europe’s egg donation epicentre accounting for around a third of all IVF cycles performed and around 50% of all European donation activity.
+Take Spain for example, which is now widely recognised as Europe’s egg donation epicentre accounting for around a third of all IVF cycles performed and around 50% of all European donation activity and donors are not paid, so do not stand to benefit financially and there are strict donor recruitment and welfare standards in place.

-All of this can be a huge plus if you are a same-sex couple, single, over 40 or have a BMI over 35 (and are therefore turned down for NHS treatment like I was) and know that a donor, in some way, shape or form, is going to be a part of your story.
+All of this can be a huge plus if you are a same-sex couple, single, over 40 or have low AMH or are menopausal.

-So, there you have it – our reasons as to why stepping on a plane for your fertility treatment does not need to be as daunting as you think.
+So, there you have it – some of our reasons as to why stepping on a plane for your fertility treatment does not need to be as daunting as you think.

 As in life, cost seems to be the overarching factor, which is why we are just so passionate (I want to shout it from the ROOFTOPS!) about telling people that European treatment can be MUCH cheaper and the standards are TREMENDOUS.